Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Introduction

-By slightly violating the notation, we sometimes refer to the area of any quadrilateral, triangle, or rectangle by $\Diamond$, $\triangle$, or $\bigbox$, respectively.
-In the sequel, by the term quadrilaterals, we consider only convex quadrilaterals.
-For any object considered in this paper, the vertices of the object are named in clockwise order, starting from the leftmost vertex.
+By abuse of notation, we sometimes denote the area of a quadrilateral, triangle, or rectangle by $\Diamond$, $\triangle$, or $\bigbox$, respectively.
+Unless stated otherwise, all quadrilaterals considered in this paper are convex.
+For any geometric object, its vertices are listed in clockwise order starting from the leftmost vertex.

-Throughout the paper, we make the general position assumption that no three vertices of $\mathfrak{T}$ are collinear.
-Degenerate cases can be handled using standard techniques~\cite{BergCKO08}.
-In addition, it may be possible that a quadrilateral of maximum area degenerates into a triangle for which an $O(n\log n)$ time algorithm is already known in~\cite{CabelloDDM25}.
-Therefore, we exclude the cases where a maximum-area quadrilateral inside the terrain degenerates to a triangle.
-We use the following two results from basic Euclidean geometry.
+Throughout the paper, we assume general position: no three vertices of $\mathfrak{T}$ are collinear.
+Degenerate cases can be handled using standard techniques~\cite{BergCKO08,edelsbrunner1990simulation}.
+Finally, since a largest convex quadrilateral may degenerate into a general triangle, for which an $O(n\log n)$-time algorithm is known~\cite{CabelloDDM25}, we restrict attention to instances where the optimal quadrilateral is non-degenerate.